semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 {% endhighlight %}

 The bad news is that **there is a default limitation about the size of the data you are passing through the API.** This limitation is of **100 Mb**...
-But, we are working here with Elasticsearch, and quite nothing is impossible.
+But, we are working here with Elasticsearch, and nothing is impossible.
 It means that, of course, you can configure this limitation!
 The corresponding line in the configuration file of your node is `http.max_content_length`.

 #### Bulk index request